pwyf/aid-transparency-tracker/cleanup_plan.md

   * row should be uniquely identified by (activity_id, test_id, hierarchy)
 * activity table:
   * row should be uniquely identified by (package_id, organisation_id)
+* if the relationship between indicators and tests is one-to-many, the DB should respect that

 We'll need to get there gradually, and ultimately have one result table per test level